 Instant Pot Creamy Mashed Potatoes

-Another great reason to make this Instant Pot Creamy Mashed Potatoes recipe is that it is a “dump and push start” style of cooking in the Instant Pot.
+Another great reason to make this Instant Pot Creamy Mashed Potatoes recipe is that it is a "dump and start" style of cooking in the Instant Pot.
 It is very easy, with no pot of boiling water to drain.
 Dump in the ingredients, close the lid, and start it up!

 You don’t have to peel the potatoes if you don’t want to, I rarely peel mine.
 Just scrub them really well if you aren’t going to peel them.